KutnerUri/floating-popper/README.md

 | `onPopperClick` | `(event: React.MouseEvent) => void` | Fired when the pop surface is clicked. |
 | `onClickOutside` | `(event: Event or undefined) => void` | Fired on outside click (if that trigger is enabled). |
 | `onReferenceEsc` | `(event: Event or undefined) => void` | Fired when closing by clicking the reference (while open). |

+## Usage Notes

+- The arrow is opt-in: set `withArrow` to true.
+Styling is left to you; see the demo for an example.
+- To fully customize the arrow, pass a custom `slots.Arrow` component.
+The default uses `@floating-ui/react`’s `FloatingArrow`.
+- If your popper uses a non-solid background or a shadow, style the arrow to visually match.
+The default library does not impose any CSS.

 ## Contributing